Clean air is essential for a good quality of life.

 To improve air quality around your home you could:

-- choose environmentally friendly ways to dispose of garden waste such as home composting or bringing to a tip or recycling centre instead of burning
+• choose environmentally friendly ways to dispose of garden waste such as home composting or taking it to a tip or recycling centre instead of burning

 You can find more information on where air pollution comes from and what we can do to reduce it on GOV.UK’s air quality explained page or the Clean Air Hub.